-I know this must be like new parents showing off photos of their baby that looks like… every other baby on the planet.
+I know this must be like new parents showing off photos of their baby that looks like every other baby on the planet.
 It won’t be like this next year.
-But this year is our first spring with the bees, our first full summer with the bees, our first honey harvest — a lot of firsts — and we want a record of all of it so we know what to expect next year.
+But this year is my first spring with the bees, my first full summer with the bees, my first honey harvest — a lot of firsts — and I want a record of all of it so I know what to expect next year.
 Okay then.
 Let’s roll the video:

 That’s Hive #1.
 There are so many bees that they literally sound like a chain saw.
 Hive #2 is active, but doesn’t show much interest in the bottom entrance.
 I think that colony may be a different breed of bees.
 I came in very close to the hive to shoot this video.
 The bees were crawling all over my hands and around my face (I had my mouth closed the whole time).
 I’m extremely pleased that they’re so well behaved.

 I know it isn’t always too exciting, but one of the purposes of this website is to document anything new I haven’t seen before and to take note of when certain things happen so that I, as a novice beekeeper stumbling through all this mostly on my own, will have a reference for next year’s beekeeping — and maybe others can learn from my experience.
 I don’t have access to any kind of beekeeping association that might allow me to compare notes with other beekeepers in Newfoundland — because there is no association, and there aren’t many beekeepers either.
 So just for my records, here’s a short video of the bees flying around my backyard today about an hour after I removed some useless hive top feeders and replaced them with inverted jar feeders sheltered inside some medium supers.